The Arboretum is part of The Royal British Legion family of charities. It employs 50 staff and has over 200 volunteers.

 Uniquely, the memorial also recognises and acknowledges the courage of family and friends left behind.
 It also has a valuable role in supporting the bereaved as they manage their loss through different stages in their lives.

-The Arboretum welcomes school groups of all ages.
-With a dedicated education team and resource centre with classrooms, it offers a one stop shop for teachers wanting to arrange stimulating and memorable student visits.
+The Arboretum welcomes school groups of all ages, with more than 5,000 visiting each year.
+It's dedicated education resource centre and learning team offers a one stop shop for teachers wanting to arrange stimulating and memorable student visits.

+The Appeal for the £12m that is required was launched by HRH The Duke of Cambridge.
 Thanks to the generous donations and pledges received to date, the fund is now over half way to its target.
-The extensive building work will begin in early 2013 and is set for completion in late 2014.

 Broadcasters and filmmakers are welcome to use the Arboretum as a filming location.
 For resourcing and event scheduling reasons please note that permission to film must be sought at least one week in advance.
 The Arboretum also has archive video footage which can be made available to broadcasters.
 Please refer to our filming agreement for more information.